Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-app-context/readme.md

 ### `context`

-An optional object containing [`TAppContext`] properties.
-This can be used to override any of the properties automatically inferred from the running application.
+An optional object of context properties.
+This can be used to append extra properties or override any of the properties automatically inferred from the running application.

 [`TAppContext`]: ../anvil-ft-app-context/readme.md#tappcontext